Rishabhjain610/ShopNest/README.md

 # 🛍️ ShopNest – E-commerce Platform

-ShopNest is a modern **e-commerce platform** built on **Mern stack**, designed to provide a seamless shopping experience for customers and powerful management tools for admins.
+ShopNest is a modern **e-commerce platform** built on **MERN stack**, designed to provide a seamless shopping experience for customers and powerful management tools for admins.
 It supports **clothing sales**, has an **integrated admin panel**, and includes **AI-powered support with Gemini chatbot**.

 ---